 GATE 2025 Architecture and Planning Engineering (AR) Syllabus

-IIT Roorkee is conducting the GATE 2025 exam on February 1, 2, 15, and 16, 2025.
-The exam will take place in two sessions: Morning and Afternoon.
-Candidates appearing for the exam must carry their GATE 2025 admit card (released) along with proof of valid photo ID.
-The GATE 2025 AR paper will be held on February 2, 2025, in the afternoon session—from 2:30 p.m. to 5:30 p.m.
+IIT Roorkee conducted the GATE 2025 exam on February 1, 2, 15, and 16, 2025.
+The GATE 2025 results and cutoff marks was released on March 19.
+The exam was held in two sessions: Morning and Afternoon.
+Candidates appearing for the exam must carry their GATE 2025 admit card (released) and proof of valid photo ID.
+The GATE 2025 AR paper took place on February 2, 2025, in the afternoon session—from 2:30 p.m. to 5:30 p.m.

 The GATE AR test paper has three sections: Part A- compulsory, Part B1 - architecture, and Part B2- planning.
 Candidates can download the GATE 2025 architecture and planning engineering syllabus from the GATE official website - gate2025.iitr.ac.in or check the detailed syllabus below -